 The SVFD as the local fire agency is not currently issuing separate burn permits.

 1. AIR QUALITY NOTIFICATION REQUIREMENT: Bay Area Air Quality Management District (BAAQMD) regulations requires notification prior to burning on the BAAQMD Regulation 5 Notification Form.
-Notification may be sent by FAX, mail (postmarked at least 5 days prior to burning), or as an email attachment.
+The Air District will no longer accept any FAX notifications effective November 15, 2021.
+You may submit your Open Burning Notifications via the online link, email, or U.S. mail. (postmarked at least 5 days prior to burning), or as an email attachment.
 Verbal notification is not acceptable.